afialydia/afialydia/README.md

-### Hi I'm Afia, a full stack developer based in Baltimore, MD. ✨👋
+### Hi I'm Afia, a full stack engineer based in Baltimore, MD. ✨👋

 I cherish creativity, inclusion, and accessibility, and am most excited about projects where I can combine my love of the arts and technology with my passion for creating products that meaningfully impact users of all walks.
 I am actively looking for roles in front end and back end development.
 [Check out my portfolio](https://afiacaruso.com) 🥰